Car Alarm Bonnet Switch

 Stainless Switches do not rust!

-Given that most vehicles get wet and exposed to the elements you would have though that stainless switches should come as standard with alarms.
+Given that most vehicles get wet and exposed to the elements you would have thought that stainless switches should come as standard with alarms.

 I’m assuming it boils down to price.
 You pay a little more for Cobra which is justified by the quality of the components.